nikolovlazar/nikolovlazar.com/src/content/blog/distributed-tracing-in-nextjs/index.md

 ---
+title:
-title: "Distributed Tracing in Next.js: a powerful mechanism for Application Debugging and Monitoring"
+  'Distributed Tracing in Next.js: a powerful mechanism for Application Debugging and Monitoring'
+description:
-description: "Distributed Tracing is the process of tracking the flow and timing of requests as they pass through a system, which helps us understand the performance of that system and identify bottlenecks.
+  "Distributed Tracing is the process of tracking the flow and timing of requests as they pass through a system, which helps us understand the performance of that system and identify bottlenecks.
 In this article we'll explore the pros and cons of distributed tracing."
-tags: ["next.js"]
+tags: ['next.js']
 date: March 8, 2023
 isExternal: false
 ---